kivuto/e5tour/readme.md

 ### Installation ###

-The walkthrough system, created for e5, requires two additional Javascript files, and a CSS file for styling the tour.
+The walkthrough system, created for e5, requires two additional Javascript files, and a CSS file for styling the steps.

 - ####intro.js####
 	- A slightly modifired version of the intro.js libary, from usabil.com.
-Changes made to save variables, including step and tour number, and code for applying tooltips to invisible elements.
+Changes made to save variables, including step and walkthrough number, and code for applying tooltips to invisible elements.

 - ####boosterWalkthrough.js####
-	- (Part 1 - Booster Menus) A file created to dynamically include a tour link and create starting modal menus for selecting tours.
+	- (Part 1 - Booster Menus) A file created to dynamically include a walkthrough link and create starting modal menus for selecting walkthroughs.
 	- (Part 2 - Booster Contents) All walkthroughs will be outlined here.
 Single file includes all walkthroughs, and all steps are outlined here.

 - ####introCSS####
-	- Styles the tours and modals.
+	- Styles the tool tips and modals.

-Once these files are included in the web page, a tour button will appear beside help. boosterWalkthrough.js must be modified to match the page before the tour will occur.
+Once these files are included in the web page, a walkthrough button will appear beside help. boosterWalkthrough.js must be modified to match the page before the walkthrough will occur.

-### Editing Tour ###
+### Editing Walkthroughs ###

 **Modal Menus**